Claude Adrien Helvétius: Natural equality of intelligences

 "All men," Helvétius maintained, "have an equal disposition for understanding."
 As one of the French Enlightenment's many Lockean disciples, he regarded the human mind as a blank slate, but free not only from innate ideas but also from innate natural dispositions and propensities.
 Physiological constitution was at most a peripheral factor in men's characters or capabilities.
 Any apparent inequalities were independent of natural organization, and had their cause in the unequal desire for instruction.
 This desire springs from passions, of which all men commonly well organized are susceptible to the same degree.
 We thus owe everything to education.
 Social engineering is therefore an enterprise unconstrained by the natural abilities of men.

 This natural equality applied to all men in all nations, and thus the differences in national characteristics were not the result of innate differences between the people therein, but rather a byproduct of the system of education and government.
 "No nation," wrote Helvétius, "has reason to regard itself superior to others by virtue of its innate endowment."

-This radically egalitarian aspect of Helvétius' philosophy caused Diderot to remark that if it were true, De l'esprit might just as well have been written by Helvétius' dogkeeper.
+This radically egalitarian aspect of Helvétius' philosophy caused Diderot to remark that if it were true, De l'esprit might just as well have been written by Helvétius' dog keeper.